Beetlezebub/UltimateJavaRepository/Unit09/README.md

 At run-time, the method in the actual type is executed for a non-static method call

 ## 9.7 - Object Superclass
+The `Object` class is the superclass of all other classes in Java; when a class does not explicitly extend another class, then it implicitly extends `Object`
+The Object class is part of the `java.lang` package; means an import staement ins't necessary to use Object Subclasses of Objects often override the `equals` and `toString` methods with class specific implementations

+When an object is passed as a parameter to the print() method or println() method, the object's toString() method is implicitly called